TrioXpert: An Automated Incident Management Framework for Microservice System: Experiments

 \subsubsection{Datasets}

-To comprehensively evaluate the performance of \name in AD, FT, and RCL, we conducted extensive experiments on two multimodal datasets, $\mathscr{D}1$ and $\mathscr{D}2$.
-These datasets include three modalities of data (\ie metrics, logs, traces), and each incident case is explicitly annotated with the timestamp of failure injection, the failure type, and the corresponding root cause service instance.
-Since these datasets not only encompass multimodal information but also provide high-quality annotations consistent with multi-task labels, they effectively support a comprehensive evaluation of \name's performance. \begin{enumerate}[leftmargin=1.5em] \item \textbf{$\mathscr{D}1$:} This dataset is derived from a simulated e-commerce system based on a microservice architecture, which is deployed on a top bank's cloud platform.
+To comprehensively evaluate the performance of \name in AD, FT, and RCL, we conducted extensive experiments on two datasets, $\mathscr{D}1$ and $\mathscr{D}2$ (shown in Table~\ref{tab:dataset}).
+These datasets include three modalities of data (\ie metrics, logs, traces), and each incident case was annotated by senior industry experts and researchers with extensive experience in the AIOps community.
+Since these datasets not only encompass multimodal information but also provide high-quality annotations consistent with multi-task labels, they support a comprehensive evaluation of \name's performance. \begin{enumerate}[leftmargin=1.5em] \item \textbf{$\mathscr{D}1$:} This dataset is derived from a simulated e-commerce system based on a microservice architecture, which is deployed on a top bank's cloud platform.
 Its traffic patterns are consistent with real-world business scenarios, and the failure types are summarized from common issues observed in real systems.
 The dataset includes 40 microservice instances and 6 virtual machines, covering five distinct failure types. \item \textbf{$\mathscr{D}2$:} This dataset is sourced from the management system of a top-tier commercial bank and encompasses real-world business application scenarios.
 The dataset comprises a total of 18 instances, involving various components such as microservices, servers, databases, and Docker, and is categorized into six failure types. \end{enumerate}